Popov72/glTF/extensions/2.0/Khronos/KHR_materials_sheen/README.md

 albedoScaling = 1.0 - sheenIntensity * max3(sheenColor) * E(VdotN)
 ```

-In this simplified form, it can be used for both direct and indirect lights:
+In this simplified form, it can be used to scale the base layer for both direct and indirect lights:
 ```glsl
 specular_direct *= albedoScaling;
 diffuse_direct *= albedoScaling;